MuhammadBilal-arch/B-Tech-Theme-2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Heroku [B-Tech-Theme-2]
+Runs the app in the development mode.<br />
+Open [https://b-tech-theme-2.herokuapp.com/](https://b-tech-theme-2.herokuapp.com/) to view it in the browser.

 ## Available Scripts

 In the project directory, you can run:

+## Setup in VS Code

 ### `npm start`